egc112/OpenWRT-egc-add-on/openvpn-scramble/Add OpenVPN Scramble XOR.md

 `scramble obfuscate "password"`
 This method is more secure.
 It utilises the 3 types of scrambling mentioned above. "password" is the string which you want to use.

-Both DDWRT OpenVPN Client and server supports scramble there are also clients available for Android and Windows:
+Both DDWRT OpenVPN Client and server supports scramble, there are also clients available for Android and Windows:
 https://github.com/lawtancool

 Android: